Alan Dundes: Influence

-According to Dundes, folkloristic work will probably continue to be important in the future.
-Dundes writes, "folklore is a universal: there has always been folklore and in all likelihood there will always be folklore.
-As long as humans interact and in the course of so doing employ traditional forms of communication, folklorists will continue to have golden opportunities to study folklore" (Devolutionary Premise, 19).
 According to folklorist William A. Wilson, "the study of folklore, therefore, is not just a pleasant pastime useful primarily for whiling away idle moments.
 Rather, it is centrally and crucially important in our attempts to understand our own behavior and that of our fellow human beings" (2006, 203).

 Honors

 In 1966 Dundes was awarded a Guggenheim Fellowship and in 1972 was named a senior fellow of the National Endowment for the Humanities.

 In 1980 Dundes served as president of the American Folklore Society and in 1993 he was awarded the Pitrè Prize, an international lifetime achievement award in folklore.

 Dundes was elected a member of the American Academy of Arts and Sciences in 2001 - the first Folklorist to be recognized in this way.

 The range and influence of Dundes's scholarship was recognised in the publication of three different festschrift collections - one by proverb scholars, one by psychoanalysts and one from his former students.